-Q: The Wizard does not appear.
+Q: The Wizard does not appear when I access the router.
 What should I do?
 Answer:

 - 1. Click on Wizard on the left hand side.

 - 2. Near the top of the browser, "Pop-up blocked" message may appear.
 Right click on the message and select Always Allow Pop-ups from This Site.

 - 3. Disable your browser's pop up blocker.